jakob-fritz/github2lab_action/README.md

 Directly afterwards, a second action uses active polling to determine whether the GitLab pipeline is finished.
 This means that GitHub Action will only end after the GitLab CI pipeline finished.
+Depending on the duration of the Gitlab CI pipeline, the second part (waiting for the Gitlab CI pipeline) may take some time waiting.

 This whole approach also works for pull-requests.
 Then, the credentials of the maintainer are used.